cyse7125-fall2023-group03/webapp-helm-chart/README.md

 # Steps

-To run the helm charts
+To run the helm charts use cmds below
 - cd into the project repo directory
 - helm install --generate-name ./ (to install)
 - helm uninstall ${releasename} (to destroy/uninstall)